Ivory A. Toldson: Honors and distinctions

 Toldson as named "Young Researcher of the Year" at Southern University.
 He was dubbed a leader "who could conceivably navigate the path to the White House" by the Washington Post, one of "30 leaders in the fight for Black men," by Newsweek Magazine, and the "Problem Solver" by Diverse: Issues In Higher Education.
 Toldson has also been featured on MSNBC, C-SPAN2, NPR News and numerous national and local radio stations.
 In print, his research has been featured in The Washington Post, CNN.com, The New York Times, The National Journal, Essence Magazine, BET.com, The Grio, and Ebony Magazine.

 Toldson was named in The Root 100, an annual ranking of the most influential African-American leaders.
 He was awarded the: Equity Champion Award from the New York City Department of Education; Outstanding Alumni Award from Penn State Black Alumni Association; and Top 25 Forensic Psychology Professors from ForensicsColleges.com.

 He was awarded a Doctor of Humane Letters from Florida Memorial University at their 137th commencement in 2016.

 Personal life

 Toldson is married to Marshella Toldson, and together, they have a daughter and son and live in Washington, DC.
 Toldson is an executive board member for the Mount Vernon Triangle Community Improvement District.
-He is a member of Alpha Phi Alpha Fraternity and its World Policy Council, a think tank whose purpose is to expand the fraternity's involvement in politics and social policy worldwide.
-He is also a member Sigma Pi Phi.
+He is a member of Alpha Phi Alpha fraternity and its World Policy Council, a think tank whose purpose is to expand the fraternity's involvement in politics and social policy worldwide.
+He is also a member of Sigma Pi Phi.